KnapsackPro/knapsack_pro-ruby/README.md

     # Queue Mode
     # The xml report will contain all tests executed across intermediate test subset runs based on queue
     bundle exec rake "knapsack_pro:queue:rspec[--format documentation --format RspecJunitFormatter --out tmp/rspec.xml]"

+### Why I see API error for commit_hash parameter is required?

+    ERROR -- : [knapsack_pro] {"errors"=>[{"commit_hash"=>["parameter is required"]}]}

+When Knapsack Pro API returns error like above the problem is because you use CI provider not supported by knapack_pro which means knapack_pro gem cannot determine the git commit hash and branch name.
+To fix this problem you can do:

+* if you have git installed on CI node then you can use it to determine git commit hash and branch name.
+[See this](#when-you-set-global-variable-knapsack_pro_repository_adaptergit-required-when-ci-provider-is-not-supported)
+* if you have no git installed on CI node then you should manually set `KNAPSACK_PRO_BRANCH` and `KNAPSACK_PRO_COMMIT_HASH`.
+For instance this might be useful when you use Jenkins.
+[See this](#when-you-not-set-global-variable-knapsack_pro_repository_adapter-default)

 ## Gem tests